IPS-Eye-White

 Fulfilled Prophecy

-Whether discussing the rise and fall of empires that had not even come to power when the prophecy was written or making prophecies about specific individuals who would not be born for many years to come (most important of whom was the Messiah), the Bible is the only 'religious' book that speaks of future events with the same certainty that it speaks of past and present events.
+Whether discussing the rise and fall of empires that had not even come to power at the time of writing or making prophecies about specific individuals who would not be born for many years to come (most important of whom was the Messiah), the Bible is the only 'religious' book that speaks of future events with the same certainty that it speaks of past and present events.
 To the best of knowledge, not a single one of these has failed to come true.

 NOTE: Based on certain Biblical passages that on the surface appear to be saying that God's foreknowledge is limited, in recent years a few scholars have claimed there is no divine script for the future and have proposed a radically different view called Open Theism.
 Their reasons can be roughly grouped into four categories one of which is that they believe that not all Biblical prophecies were fulfilled as predicted.
 Is this true?
 See God’s Foreknowledge